Center Of Mass

 will apply for the centre of mass of the hammer.

-In addition, if we have a situation where every particle within a body is subjected to the same force (such as gravity), the resultant force will act through the centre of mass.
+In addition, if we have a situation where every particle within a body is subjected to the same force (such as gravity), the resultant force will act through the mass center.
 This is useful because it allows you to determine the moment arm of the (resultant) gravity force, depending on where you calculate your moments.

-The above three equations tell us that a rigid body is "perfectly balanced" about its center of mass G
+The above three equations tell us that a rigid body is "perfectly balanced" about its mass center G

 .
 So if the origin o